MatteoSep/Data-Hunters_SI-Group-Project/README.md

 The core objective of this study is to demonstrate how observational methods fail in the presence of selection bias and how a randomized controlled trial (RCT) design restores internal validity to isolate true causal mechanisms.

+## Data Source

+The analysis uses public-use data from the Oregon Health Insurance Experiment (OHIE).

+Datasets:
+- oregonhie_descriptive_vars
+- oregonhie_survey12m_vars
+- oregonhie_stateprograms_vars

+Users can obtain the original datasets from the OHIE public-use data archive or ICPSR.

 # Disclaimer